Othmane-ElAlami/Zygisk-Detach/.github/ISSUE_TEMPLATE/bug_report.md

 **Logs taken with `su -c logcat -d -s "zygisk-detach" > /sdcard/log.txt`:**

+Do not report issues of zygisk modules, try with alternatives if you cannot get anything to be logged.

 Not providing this information will get your issue closed without any response!